The Rise of the IPO Market 2024: Opportunities and Risks for Investors

 Risks and Difficulties for IPO Investors

-Insiders are sometimes subject to lock-in periods that prohibit them from selling their shares right away after the initial public offering (IPO).
-Insider selling may result in a decline in the stock price when these lock-ins expire.
+The insiders are sometimes subject to lock-in periods which prevent them from selling their shares immediately following the initial public offering (IPO).
+Such selling by insiders could trigger a drop in the stock (see lock-in) when they do expire.

 Risks and Difficulties for IPO Investors

-• Insider lock-in periods: These prohibit workers, early investors, and founders from selling their shares for a certain amount of time after the initial public offering (IPO).
-Insider selling may surge into the market after these times have passed, which would drive down the price of the stock and reduce investor profits.
+• Insider lock-up periods: These are periods that prevent workers, early investors and founders from selling their shares for a set amount of time following the initial public offering (IPO).
+A lot of insider selling may happen into the market at those points in time, which would result in the price of the stock going down and thus losing investors their profits.

 IPO Market